KerrWu/detection_block_zoo/README.md

 (3) Rescale shortest side to 600 but make sure longest side would not becoming larger than 3600.
 In exp1 the corresponding setting is 600 and 1000.
 The reason I changed these setting is that I use 32 base size for the smallest feature map, so it may resulting no valid anchor for images with large height-width ratio (It is actually existed in PASCAL VOC dataset).
 So I use a larger tolerance for longest side to handle this problem.

-After these change, the total anchor number is basically as follows , for an image with height = 600, width = 800
+After these change, the total number of valid anchors is basically as follows , for an image with height = 600, width = 800

 In exp1: ``18k``